Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 pwd: 8 bytes

-The Secret is created but does not show what is stored.
-Notice that it shows: Type: Opaque, what does that mean?
-This is the default Secret type assigned when the specific type is not provided in a Secret Configuration file (for more information look here ).
+The Secret is created but shows Type: Opaque rather than what is stored.
+What does that mean?
+This default Secret type is assigned when you do not provide a specific type in a Secret Configuration file.

 3. Confirm the Secret has stored the value entered.